 How to SSH to a Device with in a LAN from the Internet?

 This is a massive headache if you have to access your files and other materials from within our office PC from your home network and/or SSH without Port Forwarding.
 A solution?
 Well there are various methods to connect to a device behind a router/firewall.

 Add a firewall rule that accepts connection from a specific remote IP address to a specific port and redirect it to your office PC allows you to ssh without port forwarding.

-Port Forwarding is a mechanism that is used to permit an external device access to services on local networks / private networks.
-Port forwarding is a technique used by devices such as routers used to seperate overall network traffic thereby improving overall network speed and provide a definite path for different data to reach their destination.
+Port Forwarding is a mechanism that is used to permit external device access to services on local networks / private networks.
+Port forwarding is a technique used by devices such as routers used to separate overall network traffic thereby improving overall network speed and provide a definite path for different data to reach their destination.
 To better understand port forwarding, it would good if we take a closer look at the IP Address and working of the internet.

 Types of IP Address

 There are mainly 2 types of IP address.